TrivadisPF/data-mesh-hackathon/infra/platys/artefacts/documentation/getting-started.md

 * `DOCKER_HOST_IP` - the IP address of the network interface of the Docker Host
 * `PUBLIC_IP` - the IP address of the public network interface of the Docker Host (different to `DOCKER_HOST_IP` if in a public cloud environment

-You can set these environment variables persistently on the machine (`/etc/environment`) or user (`~/.pam_environment` or `~/.profile`) level.

-Another option is to use the `.env` file in the folder where the `docker-compose.yml` file is located.
-All environment variables set in there are used when the docker compose environment is started.
+See [here](./setup-environment-variables) for how to setup these variables.

-Now let's start the platform.
+Having the environment variables in place, let's start the platform.
 In a terminal window, execute

 ```
 docker-compose up -d